 What are some of the issues you face?

 Labour is one of our biggest problems.
-While the labour issue is not as extreme as in Kerala, it is a fairly big one.
-The red tapism also has quite been quite challenging, especially since my mother has been involved in it all.
+While the labor issue is not as extreme as in Kerala, it is a fairly big one.
+The red-tapism also has quite been quite challenging, especially since my mother has been involved in it all.
 The local regulators still do not take well to a woman running the show around these parts.

 If it were not for mom’s perseverance and patience, this dream would never have come alive.
 Halli Berri would have remained a dream forever.

 We are planning to build two more cottages.
 These would be very different from what we have currently.
 The objective is to build unique experiences.

 Our USP for both the cottages has been our open air shower which also presents a very beautiful view.
 In fact, it is one of the things that most of our travelers speak about.

 In keeping with our philosophy, these will be exclusive too, maybe a little expensive too, we hope to retail from New Delhi soon, and hopefully, take it to Chennai.